Is Jimmy Swaggart Still Alive? Update on What’s Going on With the Preacher

 Jimmy Swaggart’s Net Worth

-Jimmy currently has a net worth of $5 million, according to Celebrity Net Worth.
+Jimmy had a net worth of $5 million, according to Celebrity Net Worth.

 Who Is Jimmy Swaggart’s Wife?

-Jimmy is married to his wife, Frances Swaggart.
+Jimmy was married to his wife, Frances Swaggart.
 They wed in 1952 and have been together since then.

 Who Are Jimmy Swaggart’s Kids?

-Jimmy is a father to his only child, Donnie, whom he shares with his wife, Frances.
+Jimmy was a father to his only child, Donnie, whom he shared with his wife, Frances.